PinkAirship/useDataFetch/README.md

 `axiosCreateOpts` - An object that conforms to the axios configuration api (see [https://github.com/axios/axios#request-config](https://github.com/axios/axios#request-config)) to be used when creating the dataFetchInstance.

 `screenReaderAlert` - The function your app uses to alert screenreaders.
 For more information, visit [https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).
+The function will be passed the value of `alertScreenReaderWith`.

 `makeMockDataFetchInstance` - A function that is used to wrap the dataFetchInstance calls for testing purposes.
 For example, the example app uses [https://github.com/ctimmerm/axios-mock-adapter](https://github.com/ctimmerm/axios-mock-adapter).